 / BA Exchange Programme, Sunderland University, England (1998–1999)

-2017 CIH Interdisciplinary Working Group: Genomics, Bioinformatics and the Climate Crisis
+2018 CIH Interdisciplinary Working Group: Genomics, Bioinformatics and the Climate Crisis (started 2017)

-2017 (PI) Data Centers and Northern Technological Imaginaries: The Node Pole (Sweden) as Case Study, U of C Seed Funding.
+2017 (PI) Data Centers and Northern Technological Imaginaries: The Node Pole (Sweden) as Case Study, U of C Seed-SSHRC Funding.

 2016 (co-applicant) SSHRC Connection Grant application: “Developing feminist digital research methods”.
 Hosted jointly by the York University, University of Calgary, and McMaster University, with significant additional contributions by Carleton University and UQAM.